flossing

 Avoid Damaging Foods

 You should avoid sticky foods like candy, chewing gum, and pastries if you have a permanent retainer because they can weaken the dental equipment that holds your teeth in place.
-While wearing one of these retainers is supposed to last for life, it could come loose or fall off if not cared for properly which will return to its original position.

 Conclusion